 This will give you time to talk to your doctor or other prescriber.
-He or she can help you decide:
+They can help you decide:

 - If there is a similar drug on the Drug List you can take instead or - Whether to ask for an exception from these changes.
-To learn more about asking for exceptions, see Chapter 9.
+To learn more about asking for exceptions, refer to Chapter 9.